gc-na/cshellwiki.github.io/wiki/vigr_english.md

-# [Linux] Bash vigr Usage: Edit the system's group file safely
+# [Linux] C Shell (csh) vigr Uso: Editar archivos de configuración de vi

 ## Overview
-The `vigr` command is a specialized text editor for safely editing the `/etc/group` file, which contains user group information on Unix-like systems.
-It ensures that the file is not corrupted during editing and provides a locking mechanism to prevent simultaneous edits.
+The `vigr` command is a specialized text editor for safely editing the `/etc/passwd` and `/etc/group` files in Unix-like systems.
+It ensures that these critical files are locked during editing to prevent corruption.

 ## Usage
 The basic syntax of the `vigr` command is as follows: